Distributional and mean Li-Yorke chaos for weighted shifts on Fr\'echet sequence spaces: Mean Li--Yorke chaos

 In the last decade, the study of average properties, such as mean equicontinuity and mean sensitivity, has become increasingly popular.
 In this context, the notion of mean Li--Yorke chaos has gained prominence; see, for instance, \cite{BBP,Nilson1,24,29,Chi} for recent works addressing this property.
 Below, we provide the formal definition of this concept. \begin{definition} Let $(X,d)$ be a metric space and let $f:X\to X$ be a continuous map.
 A pair $(x,y)\in X\times X$, $x\neq y$, is called a \emph{mean Li--Yorke pair} for $f$ if

-The function $f$ is said to be \emph{mean Li--Yorke chaotic} if there exists an uncountable set $S\subset X$ such that every distinct pair $(x,y)\in S\times S$ is a mean Li--Yorke pair. \end{definition} From now on, given a Fréchet space $X$ endowed with a family of seminorms $\bigl(\|\cdot\|_n\bigr)_{n\in\mathbb{N}}$, we will always consider the compatible metric $d$ to be the one given in \eqref{d}.
-To prove our main result in this section, we need the following definitions and lemmas from \cite{Chi}. \begin{definition} Let $X$ be a Fréchet space endowed with an increasing sequence $(\|\cdot\|_k)_{k\in\mathbb{N}}$ of seminorms and with the compatible metric $d$.
-Let $T : X \to X$ be a continuous linear operator and let $m \in \mathbb{N}$. \begin{itemize} \item[\rm (a)] A vector $x\in X$ is called \textit{absolutely mean} \textit{semi-irregular} if
+The function $f$ is said to be \emph{mean Li--Yorke chaotic} if there exists an uncountable set $S\subset X$ such that every pair $(x,y)\in S\times S$ of distinct points is a mean Li--Yorke pair. \end{definition} We next present some definitions related to the notion of mean Li--Yorke chaos. \begin{definition} Let $(X,d)$ be a metric space and let $f:X\to X$ be a continuous map. \begin{itemize} \item[\rm (a)] We say that $f$ is \emph{mean sensitive} if there exists $\delta>0$ such that, for every $x\in X$ and every $\varepsilon>0$, there exists $y\in X$ with $d(x,y)<\varepsilon$ and